ULTRA-VAGUE/Sunshine_Calc/README.md

 ### Use Cases 💼

 If you plan to use Sunshine or Moonlight as a streaming tool When deploying a server on platforms like **[Tensordock](https://tensordock.com)**, you need to forward multiple ports to your host node.

-Manually calculating each port can be time-consuming and prone to errors.
+Manually calculating each port can be time-consuming and prone to errors, which could lead to you not getting a VM because someone else was faster.

 Sunshine Calc automates this process, providing you with the correct port numbers for Streaming with Sunshine / Moonlight quickly and accurately.